Skip to the content.

 4:23-cr-00523 (United States v.
 Xu Zewei).

-note Required.
-Tells the summary LLM what the document is and why it was added.
+The three fields — docket, url, and the required note — are documented in Configuration → extra_documents.
 The note rides into the prompt as trusted operator metadata; the document text itself is still treated as untrusted (the same way CourtListener / PACER text is).

 Keep the note short — one sentence that identifies the document by name plus a case citation.
 The note is data fed to the summary LLM.
 Bug numbers, workaround details, or “remove this once CourtListener fixes it” all belong in a # comment in config.yaml, not in note.
 The LLM is summarizing the case for public subscribers; any mention of CourtListener internals or tooling state in its output would be both off-topic and a leak of internal context.